Autism Speaks awards more than $4.7 million for autism research

 Under the mentorship of Tabrez Siddiqui, this project will help identify potential drug targets in the network of neural synapses associated with autism.
 Researchers will develop ASD modeled neurons and test the therapeutic potential of our developed agents in these models.

-Under the mentorship of Zhao-Hui Song, this project will study whether certain phytocannabinoids have an effect on two different outcomes: autism-like behaviors in mice and change in anti-inflammatory compounds in mice and human immune cells.
+Under the co-mentorship of Dr.s Zhao-Hui Song and Gregory Barnes, this project will study whether certain phytocannabinoids have an effect on two different outcomes: autism-like behaviors in mice and change in anti-inflammatory compounds in mice and human immune cells.

 Under the mentorship of Dorothy Schafer, this study will investigate the inflammatory microglia in mice as a contributor to the excitatory-inhibitory balance of neurons.
 The mouse data will also be compared with functional MRI data of human subjects who have ASD and inflammatory markers to identify new targets for treating ASD.